metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_observability_policy_v1alpha1_manifest.md

 page_title: "k8s_gateway_nginx_org_observability_policy_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "gateway.nginx.org"
 description: |-
   ObservabilityPolicy is a Direct Attached Policy.
-It provides a way to configure observability settings forthe NGINX Gateway Fabric data plane.
-Used in conjunction with the NginxProxy CRD that is attached to theGatewayClass parametersRef.
+It provides a way to configure observability settings for the NGINX Gateway Fabric data plane.
+Used in conjunction with the NginxProxy CRD that is attached to the GatewayClass parametersRef.
 ---

 # k8s_gateway_nginx_org_observability_policy_v1alpha1_manifest (Data Source)

 ObservabilityPolicy is a Direct Attached Policy.
-It provides a way to configure observability settings forthe NGINX Gateway Fabric data plane.
-Used in conjunction with the NginxProxy CRD that is attached to theGatewayClass parametersRef.
+It provides a way to configure observability settings for the NGINX Gateway Fabric data plane.
+Used in conjunction with the NginxProxy CRD that is attached to the GatewayClass parametersRef.

 ## Example Usage